top of page

 Medium Chemical Peel

-A medium-strength chemical peel will include trichloroacetic acid (TCA) as the main ingredient.
-The peel can be done in several steps using different chemicals followed by TCA.
-The result will be similar to a burn before new skin takes over.
-Your skin will be red and sensitive.
+The primary ingredient in a medium-strength chemical peel is trichloroacetic acid (TCA).
+This peel is typically administered in several steps, using various chemicals before the application of TCA.
+The result is similar to a controlled burn, after which new skin takes over.
+During the recovery period, your skin may be red and sensitive.

 Deep Chemical Peel